ArpitxGit/Blockchain-Based-Dynamic-Spectrum-Sharing/README.md

 The blockchain technology written in Smart Contract has the advantages of enabling intelligent settlement, value transfer and resource sharing, which provides a new secure and trusted platform for the Dynamic Spectrum Sharing System.

-NOTE:- Although project was over as per semester timing, i'm still looking into bridging the gap between Telecommunication world with Blockchain.
+## PS:- Although project was over as per semester timing, i'm still looking into bridging the gap between Telecommunication world with Blockchain.
 So i'll be updating my work here.